smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

   *Null zoomlevel error* there is a synchronisation bug in the leaflet code.
 This issue was experienced with the TileMaker code and the fix - stronger asynchronous control is the same (i.e do not rely on Leaflet to do it all).
-This will have the effect of some countiues not being displayed (say 40/3233).
+This will have the effect of some counties not being displayed (say 40/3233).
+* Complete TODO update

 In progress: